MackVali/creator_app/docs/profile-redesign-plan.md

 # Premium Profile Experience — Mini Codex PRD Prompts

 The following prompts refine the vision for a premium, mobile-first profile experience inspired by the provided references.
-Each prompt is scoped so it can be handed to a feature team (or model) to generate a detailed PRD or implementation plan without ambiguity.
+Each prompt is scoped so it can be handed to a feature team (or model) to generate production-ready deliverables without ambiguity.

 ---